PMEC-OSU/FOSTWIN/README.md

 **The primary difference between range and spinner is a spinner sends the param when "set param" button is pressed, and the sliders set the param and send it to the speedgoat when the slider is released.**

 **Pressing "Update" button will refresh the page.**

+### Start/ Stop FOSTWIN

+These buttons start and stop the realtime simulation.
+At the matlab prompt, they're equivalent to running `target.start` and `target.stop` where target is your simulink realtime device (Speedgoat).

+Stop isn't always required, since we set a stop time in the compilation options, if the simulation runs for that duration before you press the stop button, the simulation will automatically stop.
+This is mostly important for collecting your simulation data at the end of your time on the system.
+If you're done with your simulation before the set stop time, then the ability to prepare and download data will fail until you've stopped the simulation.
+If you're interested, this is because the realtime data logging happens on the Speedgoat hardware itself, then when a simulation is finished (either by stop time or manually stopping the simulation), the Speedgoat uses it's connection to the host pc to transfer over the logged data.
+The data on the host machine is what is returned to you.

+### Prepare & Download Data (and data definitions)

+If you've ran a long simulation (> 30 minutes) please be patient!
+When you click the Prepare & Download Data button, the logsout variable in the matlab workspace is re-formatted into a `.mat` file, uploaded to a custom server, then transferred to your browser to download.
+Take a look at the [Top Level Model](#top-level-model) to help understand the data logging.

+Data Logged:
+- Power
+  - Aft_Power - power generated on aft flap
+  - Bow_Power - power generated on bow flap
+  - Total_Power - sum of the aft and bow power
+  - Avg Power - Moving average of total power.
+Moving average calculated based off wave type selected.
+Irregular waves are calculated across 60 waves, and regular are calculated across 5 waves.
+- Conditions
+  - wave - height (H) and period (T) of the waves simulated
+  - waveType - type of wave selected
+  - Ts - time step - the rate at witch the speedgoat executes every step in the differential equation that makes up these models.
+Either 1/1000 (1ms per loop or 1000hz) or 1/100 when using WECSim digital twin and Irregular (JONSWAP) wave spectrum.
+- Control Signals
+  - Aft - Position and Current (signals passed between ctrl and twin)
+  - Bow - Position and Current (signals passed between ctrl and twin)
+  - Control_Signals - 1 through 4 for the 4 custom outports of the control model (default or custom upload)
+  - Control_Params - 1 through 4 for the 4 custom inports of the control model (default or custom upload)

+Both Power and Control Signals data have one point for every timestep of the simulation, while the conditions are static values with only one entry.

+**PLEASE NOTE: PRESSING FINISHED BUTTON CLEARS ALL DATA FROM HOST MACHINE.
+DON'T PRESS FINISHED UNTIL YOUR DATA IS DOWNLOADED IF YOU WANT TO USE IT**

+### Finished With System